derbynn/Wireless-Comm-for-Kites/README.md

 }
 ```

-d.
-Click 'Create' to save the policy.
+4. Click 'Create' to save the policy.
-e.
-Go back to the 'Certificates' section under the 'Secure' menu.
+5. Go back to the 'Certificates' section under the 'Secure' menu.
-f.
-Find the certificate you created earlier, click the three dots on the right, and select 'Attach policy'.
+6. Find the certificate you created earlier, click the three dots on the right, and select 'Attach policy'.
-g.
-Select the policy you just created and click 'Attach'.
+7. Select the policy you just created and click 'Attach'.

 #### Attach the certificate to the Thing:
-a.
-Go back to the 'Certificates' section under the 'Secure' menu.
+1. Go back to the 'Certificates' section under the 'Secure' menu.
-b.
-Find the certificate you created earlier, click the three dots on the right, and select 'Attach thing'.
+2. Find the certificate you created earlier, click the three dots on the right, and select 'Attach thing'.
-c.
-Select the Thing you created and click 'Attach'.
+3. Select the Thing you created and click 'Attach'.

 #### Set up your IoT device:
 Configure your IoT device(raspberry pi) to use the AWS IoT endpoint, the downloaded certificate, and private key to connect to AWS IoT Core.